 |

-On the housing market, the 30-year fixed-rate mortgage had increased to 6.4% by October 17 (6.2% in September).
-Existing home sales dropped 1% in September.
-During September, housing residential starts declined to 1,354,000 (down from a revised figure of 1,361,000 in August).
-Completions are down to 1,680,000 this month (from 1,781,000 in August).
+On the housing market, the 30-year fixed-rate mortgage increased to 6.8% by November 14 (6.5% in October).
+Existing home sales decreased by 1% in September.
+During October, housing residential starts decreased to 1,311,000 (down from a revised figure of 1,353,000 in September).
+Completions were down to 1,614,000 from 1,688,000 in September.

 |